-If you want to get kids to smile quickly and easily for photos, ask them to “say cheese!”.
+We probably all know that if you want to make kids smile quickly and easily for photos, ask them to “say cheese!”

-If you want real, spontaneous smiles and laughter, the kind that warms your heart and creates photos you’ll treasure forever, you need to engage them in fun ways.
-I’ve compiled a list of my ten favourite games that work to draw out natural happy.
+So if you want real smiles from kids, with spontaneous expressions of glee and laughter, the kind that warms your heart and creates pics you’ll treasure forever… you need to engage them in fun ways.

 Somewhere in there (usually around bananas!), they start laughing and telling me how badly I’ve stuffed it up.
-And I’ll capture those smiles and laughter.
-I can use this a few times, throwing in different mistakes every time.
+And I’ll capture all the smiles and laughter.
+I can use this a few times when shooting photos, throwing in different mistakes every time.

 For babies and toddlers, do it straight.
 This age group love songs, so get familiar with a few favourites that are easy to remember and you’ll always get smiles.